kletobias/p2022/_projects/deep-dive-tabular-data-pt-3.md

 ### Create Root Mean Squared Error Metric For Scoring Models

-Given, that the kaggle competition we want to submit our final predictions uses a *root mean squared error* as scoring metric, we create this metric for all future scoring of predictions.
+Given that the kaggle competition we want to submit our final predictions uses a *root mean squared error* as scoring metric, we create this metric for all future scoring of predictions.